enterpriseready/enterpriseready/content/podcast/51-tristan-handy-dbt.md

 ogimage = "/podcast/images/ogimages/episode-50-og.png"
 image = "/podcast/images/episodes/tristan-handy.jpg"
 weight = "51"
-description = "Tristan Handy, CEO of dbt Labs, shares the journey of building dbt from a consulting tool into a category-defining data transformation platform, while reflecting on the evolution of the modern data stack, open-source business models, and the future of analytics engineering in an AI-driven world."
+description = "Tristan Handy, CEO of dbt Labs, shares the journey of building dbt while reflecting on the future of analytics engineering in an AI-driven world."
 +++